History of Asphalt and Road Construction

 Three Types of Asphalt for Road Stabilization

-Asphalt or Asphalt concrete is a composite or combined material that is commonly used to pave roads, parking lots, airports, as well as the core of soil dams.
+Asphalt concrete is a composite or combined material that is commonly used to pave roads, parking lots, airports, as well as the core of soil dams.
 The history of using this type of asphalt dates back to the early twentieth century, which is classified into three main categories:

 - hot asphalt concrete